John Crowley (author): Early life and education

+Career

 His first published novels were science fiction: The Deep (1975) and Beasts (1976).
 Engine Summer (1979) was nominated for the 1980 American Book Award in a one-year category Science Fiction;

 it appears in David Pringle's Science Fiction: The 100 Best Novels.
 In 1981 came Little, Big, covered in Pringle's sequel, Modern Fantasy: The 100 Best Novels.

 In 1987 Crowley embarked on an ambitious four-volume novel, Ægypt, comprising The Solitudes (originally published as Ægypt), Love & Sleep, Dæmonomania, and Endless Things, published in May 2007.
 This series and Little, Big were cited when Crowley received the prestigious American Academy of Arts and Letters Award for Literature.

-He is also the recipient of an Ingram Merrill Foundation grant.
+Crowley was also the recipient of an Ingram Merrill Foundation grant.
 James Merrill, the organization's founder, greatly loved Little, Big, and was blurbed praising Crowley on the first edition of Love & Sleep.
-His recent novels are The Translator, recipient of the Premio Flaiano (Italy); Lord Byron’s Novel: The Evening Land, which contains an entire imaginary novel by the poet; and the aforementioned Four Freedoms, about workers at an Oklahoma defense plant during World War II.
+His recent novels are The Translator, recipient of the Premio Flaiano (Italy); Lord Byron’s Novel: The Evening Land, which contains an entire imaginary novel by the poet; and Four Freedoms, about workers at an Oklahoma defense plant during World War II.
 A novella, The Girlhood of Shakespeare's Heroines, appeared in 2002.
-A museum-quality 25th anniversary edition of Little, Big, featuring the art of Peter Milton and a critical introduction by Harold Bloom, is now complete.
+A museum-quality 25th anniversary edition of Little, Big, featuring the art of Peter Milton and a critical introduction by Harold Bloom, has been completed.

-Crowley's short fiction is collected in three volumes: Novelty (containing the World Fantasy Award-winning novella Great Work of Time), Antiquities, and Novelties & Souvenirs, an omnibus volume containing nearly all his short fiction through its publication in 2004.
+His short fiction is collected in three volumes: Novelty (containing the World Fantasy Award-winning novella Great Work of Time), Antiquities, and Novelties & Souvenirs, an omnibus volume containing nearly all his short fiction through its publication in 2004.
 A collection of essays and reviews entitled In Other Words was published in early 2007.

-Most of the ideas he has for books occur about ten years before he actually starts working on the books.
+Most of the ideas he had for books occurred about ten years before he actually started work.